nycmeshnet/docs/content/diy/_index.md

 weight: 900
 ---

-For DIY we recommend [joining our Slack group](https://slack.nycmesh.net/) where you can chat with us.
+For a DIY ("do it yourself") install we recommend [joining our Slack group](https://slack.nycmesh.net/) where you can chat with us.

 There is a channel in Slack- #diy-install-support where you can ask questions.
 We can guide you on what hardware to buy, and what is the likely best connection to a nearby antenna.